-- Adopt a Memorandum of Understanding (MOU) between the City of Yellowknife, the Government of the Northwest Territories (e.g. Legislative Assembly and Prince of Wales Northern Heritage Centre), DND and RCMP to clarify the responsibilities and annual contributions of each property owner in the form of an operations and maintenance (O&M) plan.
-Based on the MOU, the CAC shall administer an O&M Budget as part of the Capital Area Committee Budget for the purpose of site maintenance in the Governance Area.
-The O&M plan may be amended from time to time to update schedules, responsibilities, and standards pertaining to the maintenance of sites within the Governance Area: - Review individual proposals for development within the Governance Area in Map 7 - Capital Area Committee Governance and proposals deemed of sufficient interest, and provide comments thereon to the City's Development Officer or City Council as appropriate; and, - Oversee the implementation of the Plan and Schedule of Initiatives.
+- Clarify the responsibilities and annual contributions of each property owner in the form of an operations and maintenance (O&M) plan.
+The CAC shall provide input on site maintenance in the Governance Area. - Review individual proposals for development within the Governance Area in Map 7- Capital Area Committee Governance and proposals deemed of sufficient interest, and provide comments thereon to the City's Development Officer or City Council as appropriate; and, - Oversee the implementation of the Plan and Schedule of Initiatives.